Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Cryogenic dissociator

-Using $^3$He-$^4$He films may be challenging when running the dissociator at the highest power of 50~mW.
-It is known that the transport properties of such films and the critical superflow velocity are reduced due to the presence of $^3$He, which contributes to a normal component of the film \cite{Hallock1995}.
-In this case, the concentration of $^3$He can be reduced to a level required for stable operation of the dissociator, or one may fall back to the operation with pure $^4$He films.
+Using $^3$He-$^4$He films may be challenging when running the dissociator at the highest power of 10~mW.
+It is known that the transport properties of such films and the critical superflow velocity are reduced due to the presence of $^3$He, which contributes to a normal component of the film~\cite{Hallock1995}.
+In this case, the concentration of $^3$He can be reduced to a level required for stable operation of the dissociator; the operation may resume with pure $^4$He films.

-\textbf{Self-dissociation of T$_2$ in the dissociator chamber by $\beta$-decay electrons.} So far, we have considered that the dissociation of molecules in the solid T$_2$ layer in the dissociator chamber is performed by the electrons of the RF discharge.
-As described in section~\ref{solidMatrices}, electrons resulting from the $\beta$-decay of T also effectively produce atoms in the solid layer.
-In the previous work of the Turku group with T in T$_2$ \cite{Sheludiakov2017}, very thin films of a maximum of 250~nm were used, limited by the exemption limit for work with radioactive materials (1~GBq).
-We found that each $\beta$-electron produced about 50 atoms.
-With a dissociation energy of 4.6~eV, this corresponds to a production efficiency of $\lesssim0.1 \%$ The penetration depth of 5.7~keV electrons in solid hydrogen is about $\sim3.5 ~\mu$m \cite{Schou1978}, and we expect that the dissociation number per T decay will be substantially larger for thicker films.